mskanji/Web-Record-ELK/README.md

 # Runing Logstach file.
+When data travels from a source to its destination, Logstash filters analyze each event and identify the fields to create a structure and transform the data.
 ````
 logstash -f logstashETL.conf
 ````
-When data travels from a source to its destination, Logstash filters analyze each event and identify the fields to create a structure and transform the data.
-The goal:
+ The goa is to:
-* to obtain a standardized format, to facilitate and speed up the analysis.
+* Obtain a standardized format, to facilitate and speed up the analysis.
 And for the company, this is a generator of value.
 * Transform unstructured data into structured data via grok
 * Decrypt geographic coordinates from IP addresses
 * Anonymize personal data and completely exclude confidential fields